Package Leaflet: Information for the User

 Depression and Obsessive-Compulsive Disorder:

-The commonly effective dose for depression and OCD is 50 mg per day.
-The daily dose can be increased by 50 mg at intervals of at least one week, and thus over several weeks.
+For depression and OCD, the usual effective dose is 50 mg per day.
+The daily dose can be increased in increments of 50 mg, at intervals of at least one week, and so on for several weeks.
 The maximum recommended dose is 200 mg per day.

 Anxiety Disorder, Social Anxiety Disorder, and Post-Traumatic Stress Disorder:

-Use in children and adolescents:
+Use in Children and Adolescents:

 Obsessive-Compulsive Disorder:

-Children aged 6 to 12 years:The recommended starting dose is 25 mg per day.
+Children from 6 to 12 years:The recommended starting dose is 25 mg per day.
 After one week, your doctor may increase the dose to 50 mg per day.
 The maximum dose is 200 mg per day.

 If you have liver or kidney problems, please talk to your doctor and follow their instructions.